- What is the process of becoming a Partner?

 Once you have determined that your project fits Mission.Earth’s structure and mission, please complete an online application.

 Once we receive the application, we will email you to confirm receipt and let you know that the application is under review by the review committee.
 The review committee then carefully reviews each proposal.
 There may be follow up questions for you to answer in writing.
-Your project may then be invited to interview with members of our staff.
 We strive to make a determination on an application within 72 hours.
 For more information, click HERE.

 Are there any ongoing fees?
 What are fiscal sponsorship fees?